durrantlab/pcaviz/README.md

     </head>
     <body>
         <style>
-            /* The below position the viewer div and controls div relative to each other. */
+            /* The below position the viewer div and pcaviz-controls div relative to each other. */
-            #vis-and-controls {
+            #pcaviz-vis-and-controls {
                 width: 60%;
                 height: 400px;
                 position: relative;